cloudflare/next-on-pages/packages/next-on-pages/docs/supported.md

 - _7_ - **output**: `@cloudflare/next-on-pages` works with the standard Next.js output, `standalone` is incompatible with it, `export` is used to generate a static site which doesn't need `@cloudflare/next-on-pages` to run.

+- _8_ - **Partial Prerendering (experimental)**: As presented in the official [Next.js documentation](https://nextjs.org/docs/app/api-reference/next-config-js/partial-prerendering): `Partial Prerendering is designed for the Node.js runtime only.`, as such it is fundamentally incompatibly with `@cloudflare/next-on-pages` (which only works on the edge runtime).

-- _8_ - **productionBrowserSourceMaps**: The webpack chunks deduplication performed by `@cloudflare/next-on-pages` doesn't currently preserve source maps in any case so this option can't be implemented either.
+- _9_ - **productionBrowserSourceMaps**: The webpack chunks deduplication performed by `@cloudflare/next-on-pages` doesn't currently preserve source maps in any case so this option can't be implemented either.
 In the future we might try to preserver source maps, in such case it should be simple to also support this option.

-- _9_ - **reactStrictMode**: Currently we build the application so react strict mode (being a local dev feature) doesn't work either way.
+- _10_ - **reactStrictMode**: Currently we build the application so react strict mode (being a local dev feature) doesn't work either way.
 If we can make strict mode work, this option will most likely work straight away.

-- _10_ - **runtime configuration**: We could look into implementing the runtime configuration but it is probably not worth it since it is a legacy configuration and environment variables should be used instead.
+- _11_ - **runtime configuration**: We could look into implementing the runtime configuration but it is probably not worth it since it is a legacy configuration and environment variables should be used instead.

-- _11_ - **serverComponentsExternalPackages**: This option is for applications running on Node.js so it's not relevant to applications running on Cloudflare Pages.
+- _12_ - **serverComponentsExternalPackages**: This option is for applications running on Node.js so it's not relevant to applications running on Cloudflare Pages.

 ### Internationalization